W-Floyd/furnace/README.md

 ## Some notes

 Personally, I see no difference between 512px and 1024px at 4K unless I mash myself up close to some blocks and look close, so I recommend 512px as a maximum for day to day use.
-You're free to do what you like though...
+You're free to do what you like, though you'll need more than 16GB RAM to render 4096px.

 A good rule of thumb - if you can't render it, you can't play it, or the size below it.